 Pay attention – all properties pulled from Part Catalog are grey colored and read-only.
 You can edit them in Part Catalog and not in BOM.
-Part Number property became selection list of parts in Part catalog and type ahead for Part Number search is supported.
+Part Number property became a selection list of parts in Part catalog and type ahead for Part Number search is supported.

 Select part and part will be inserted in BOM.
-All data from Part Catalog is pulled and displayed in the grid like in the picture below:
+All data from Part Catalog is pulled and displayed in the grid-like in the picture below.

-Note– you can control what properties are visible in the grid by creating user defined views.
+Note– you can control what properties are visible in the grid by creating user-defined views.
 In the picture above, View is off and therefore you can see all properties.